 Despite the primary MCT concern about financial-real interactions, a few contributions in this strand of literature have devoted attention to financialization and its impact on the functioning of a monetary economy of production.
-Eatwell, Mouakil and Taylor (2008), securitization, and shadow banking into a stock-flow-consistent (SFC) framework.
-They basically extended Godley/Lavoie-type balance sheets and flow-of-funds matrices in order to account for a simple macro-aggregated non-banking' financial sector.
+Eatwell, Mouakil and Taylor (2008), Pilkington (2008), and Lavoie (2009) are among the first to include financialization, securitization, and shadow banking into a stock-flow-consistent (SFC) framework.1 They basically extended Godley/Lavoie-type balance sheets and flow-of-funds matrices in order to account for a simple macro-aggregated non-banking' financial sector.